 Board of Directors

 Kevin J. Dallas has served as a director of Align Technology, Inc. since May 2018.
-In his current role at Microsoft Corporation (NASDAQ: MSFT), Mr. Dallas is Corporate Vice President, Artificial Intelligence & Intelligent Cloud Business Development.
+Mr. Dallas recently retired from Microsoft Corporation (NASDAQ: MSFT), where he was Corporate Vice President, Cloud & AI Business Development.

-At Microsoft, his team creates partnerships that help enable the digital transformation of customers and partners across a range of industries including: connected/autonomous vehicles, industrial IoT, discrete manufacturing, retail, financial services, media and entertainment, and healthcare.
+At Microsoft, Mr. Dallas led a team creating partnerships that help enable the digital transformation of customers and partners across a range of industries including: connected/autonomous vehicles, industrial IoT, discrete manufacturing, retail, financial services, media and entertainment, and healthcare.
 With advanced technologies that include intelligent cloud and intelligent edge services, Microsoft enables business outcomes that include: transforming products, optimizing operations, empowering employees, and enhancing customer engagement.

 Prior to joining Microsoft in 1996, Mr. Dallas held roles at NVIDIA Corporation and National Semiconductor (now Texas Instruments Inc.) in the U.S., Europe and the Middle East in roles that included microprocessor design, systems engineering, product management, and end-to-end business leadership.
-He holds an Executive M.B.A. from the Kellogg School of Management at Northwestern University, and a B.S. degree in Computer Science from Staffordshire University, Stoke-on-Trent, Staffordshire, England.
+He holds a B.S.c. degree in Electrical and Electronic Engineering from Staffordshire University, Stoke-on-Trent, Staffordshire, England.

 Joseph Lacob has served as a director of Align Technology since August 1997 and has been a partner of Kleiner Perkins Caufield & Byers (KPCB), a venture capital firm, since May 1987.
 In 2011, Mr. Lacob acquired The Golden State Warriors of the National Basketball Association.
 He is currently the Managing Partner and CEO of the Warriors.
 Prior to joining KPCB in 1987, Mr. Lacob was an executive with Cetus Corporation (now Chiron), FHP International, a health maintenance organization (HMO), and the management consulting firm of Booz, Allen & Hamilton.
 Since joining KPCB in 1987, Mr. Lacob has been closely involved with KPCB's investments in more than 50 life science companies, including the startup or incubation of a dozen ventures, and with KPCB's medical technology practice, which includes more than 30 therapeutic and diagnostic medical device companies.
 He was previously on the board of directors of Orexigen Therapeutics, a biopharmaceutical company focused on the development of pharmaceutical product candidates for the treatment of obesity.
 Mr. Lacob received his B.S. degree in Biological Sciences from the University of California at Irvine, his Masters degree in Public Health from the University of California at Los Angeles and his M.B.A. from Stanford University